MG Software.

 Sprint Planning Template - Free Download & Example

 Sprint planning is the cornerstone of every scrum process and determines what the team will deliver in the upcoming sprint.
-This template provides a structured approach to defining sprint goals, estimating team capacity, selecting user stories from the product backlog and establishing acceptance criteria.
-With clear sections for velocity tracking, impediment logging and the definition of done, you ensure every team member knows what is expected and the team stays focused on the right priorities.
+A well-executed sprint planning session prevents overcommitment, scope creep and confusion about priorities.
+This template provides a structured approach to defining sprint goals, estimating team capacity per individual team member, selecting user stories from the product backlog and establishing acceptance criteria.
+With clear sections for velocity tracking based on historical sprint data, impediment logging for recording blockers, a burndown chart template and the definition of done, you ensure every team member knows what is expected.
+The template additionally includes a risk section for identifying dependencies with other teams or systems that could affect the sprint.
+By applying this structure consistently at every sprint planning session you create a rhythm of predictability and transparency that benefits the entire team.
+The template also includes an evaluation section allowing you to measure planning accuracy after each sprint by comparing planned versus actually delivered story points, so your estimates become more precise with every sprint and the team learns from previous estimation errors.

 Variations